idvorkin/idvorkin.github.io/_d/90days.md

 ### 5. Secure Early Wins

 Avoiding common traps.
 Figuring out A-item priorities.
 Creating a compelling vision.
 Building personal credibility.
 Getting started on improving organizational performance.
 Plan-then-implement change versus collective learning.

+#### Pick your wins

+You need to build short term momentum **and** lay a foundation for long term goals.
+Think through what you'll deliver aka "the goals met", and the how, aka "the behaviors seen".

+1. Focus on a few wins
+1. Find wins your boss cares about
+1. Win by being a class act
+1. Remember your STARS when deciding your wins
+1. Look at the wins given the culture you have.

+#### Write your "leader story"

+Your early actions will be written into stories that will turn you into a loved hero, or a hated villain.
+People are answering:

+1. Do you have the insight and steadiness to make hard decisions?
+1. Do you have values they admire?
+1. Do you have the right energy?
+1. Do you inist on high standards for yourself and others?

+Good leaders thrive to be :

+1. Demanding, but be satisfiable
+1. Accessible, but not too familiar
+1. Decisive but thoughtful.
+1. Focused but flexible
+1. Active but not causing churn
+1. Make hard calls, but be humane.

+Make time to share:

+1. Who you are, and what you stand for
+1. Teachable moments

+#### How will you lead change

+1. Turn your goals into projects
+1. Focus on high leverage points
+1. Manage the wins as projects
+1. Elevate change agents
+1. Leverage early wins as examples of how you want things to operate.

+Use FOGLAMP to make progress:

+- F - What is the focus, what is the intent of the project
+- O - How will you oversee the project
+- G - What goals and milestones
+- L - Who will lead the project?
+- A - Abilities - what people resources and skills are required to deliver
+- M - Means (materials) - what resources are required
+- P - Process - Are there required process changes

+Notes:

+- Different in turn around vs sustaining success

+Are you making a decision, or having collective learning and decision making.

+- Be clear on which you're doing.

+#### Avoid land mines

+While you are excuting, make sure you're not derailed by the following:

+- The external environment
+- Customers/markets/competitors/strategy
+- Internal Capabilities
+- Organizational Politics

 ### 6. Achieve Alignment